w3c/wai-coga/guide/helpful/complex-information-sg.md

 ## Benefits

 *? merge this with Intent ?*

-Improves understanding for all users and is likely to answer any questions or avoid misunderstandings that could stop the user performing a task.
+Improves understanding for all users and is likely to answer any questions or avoid misunderstandings that could prevent the user performing a task.

 ## What To Do